HITECHCRIME/HC_SG31_No_Help/README.md

 fuck your moods ciociacaro
-https://www.youtube.com/watch?v=N_qdXVsdpfQ (chainsaw type beat)
+https://www.youtube.com/watch?v=N_qdXVsdpfQ (chainsaw type beat) https://www.youtube.com/watch?v=r2tYcYsMdFE Keith Ape x OmenXII Type Beat - "Dead Again" - Prod.Kōri
+https://www.youtube.com/watch?v=2BLMyyb9LgE [FREE] Omen XIII x LiL Xan x Ronny J Type Beat "Yakuza" (prod. by Discent x .moontalk)

+0:32

 first ya shoot then ask
-then ya fucking bite, then flame on edge of the knife edge of the knife, stab dash to me assign the blame helping hand covered in marks fuck you repels the blade i'll forget your name
+then ya fucking bite, put out the flame on edge of the knife edge of the knife charred me dash then assign the blame my helping hand covered in blood marks fuck you works like a charm, forgot when your name repelled blades

 scags of unknown origin
 they come from attention hoes

+no no no help
+from me, you're too far gone bitch

 no no no help
 from me, you're too far gone bitch